johnjfox/Analytic_Enterprise/markdown/03c_Data_Wrangling.md

 >>> import matplotlib.pyplot as plt
 >>> import seaborn as sns
 ...
->>> # in addition, it will be useful in general if we keep our plots "inline" within the notebook ... %matplotlib inline
+>>> # in addition, it will be useful in general if we keep our plots `inline` within the notebook ... %matplotlib inline
 ...
->>> # finally, let's use a style that's a bit pretty than the default ... mpl.style.use('ggplot')
+>>> # finally, let's use a style that's a bit prettier than the default ... mpl.style.use('ggplot')
 ```

 ## Reshaping Data

+### Wide form versus long form data

-The data that we have in the iris.data.csv file is what's called "wide-format" data, meaning that each line in the file contains a column for each variable.
+The data that we have in the iris.data.csv file is what's called *wide-format* data, meaning that each line in the file contains a column for each variable.
 Wide-format data is almost certainly what you're most familiar with, since it's the format most commonly used to organize tabular data in Excel and, frankly, the notion of arranging all of the variable into a single row to represent a single observation feels pretty natural.

-In contrast, "long-format" data has a column for possible variable types and a column for the values of those variables.
+In contrast, *long-format* data has a column for possible variable types and a column for the values of those variables.
 If you're like most people, then that description is probably pretty hard to get a handle on.
 To be honest, you're not alone.
 Frankly, it's much easier to actually see what long-format data looks like than it is to describe it, so why don't we work through a simple example.

 Before we get started, let's make sure that we have a copy of our favorite DataFrame, the iris data set and remind ourselves of the layout of the data.